 This is the value, as at the relevant date, of non-complying Additional Tier 1 Capital instruments which are eligible for transition: this amount is amortised over nine years, commencing at 90 per cent of the base amount on 1 January 2013, reducing by 10 percentage points on 1 January of each of the following years.
-Refer Table 1 in paragraph 11 of APS 160.
+Refer Table 1 in Attachment K to APS 111.